Calendula: benefits, dosage, contraindications

 Dysmenorrhea ✪✪✪✪✪

-The traditional use of calendula to treat amenorrhea and menstrual disorders relies on its emmenagogue properties, which stimulate blood flow in the pelvic region and support menstruation.
-The active compounds in calendula, such as flavonoids and saponins, may also help regulate hormone levels and reduce inflammation, contributing to relieving menstrual symptoms.
+The traditional use of Calendula to treat amenorrhea and menstrual disorders is based on its emmenagogue properties, which stimulate blood circulation in the pelvic area and promote menstruation.
+The active compounds in Calendula, such as flavonoids and saponins, may also help regulate hormone levels and reduce inflammation, contributing to relief of menstrual symptoms.

 Posologie